stanekTM/PCB_Elegance/vc2010/README.md

 # Instructions for building/compiling
 Unzip the source code archive into am empty directory.

-The source code can be compiled with either Microsoft Visual Studio 2019 (version Community is free) https://visualstudio.microsoft.com/en/downloads
+The source code can be compiled with either Microsoft Visual Studio 2019 (version "Community" is free) https://visualstudio.microsoft.com/en/downloads

 Download the package Microsoft Visual C++ Redistributable pro Visual Studio 2015, 2017 a 2019